 The food I ate in Chiang Mai was the best I had in Asia, hands down.
 The flavors, fresh fruit, coconut ice cream and my daily Thai iced tea made it near impossible to enjoy food anywhere else I went.

 The ingredients were so fresh, just grabbing mangos and melons on the side of the road was a luxurious experience.
 Because I enjoyed the food so much, I took a full day cooking class to learn how to make all of my favorite dishes back home.

 As soon as I was headed back to Bangkok at the end of my trip, I searched the Internet for Khao Soi places.
-I wanted to have it once more before I went back to the states (it was not as good), and spent my first jet lagged night home in New York making a list of Thai Iced Tea restaurants and places to get Papaya Salad.
+I actually spent my first jet lagged night home in New York Googling.
+I made a list of Thai Iced Tea restaurants and places to get Papaya Salad.

 The streets are easy to navigate, the city within the old walls is compact.
 Getting from one side to the other is both stress-free and easily done by foot.
 A nice change from Bangkok.